openworm/org.geppetto.docs/source/eclipsesetup.rst

 After all the tools are installed you can import the geppetto bundles you are interested in from GitHub (`https://github.com/openworm <https://github.com/openworm>`__).

-To do so go to File -> Import -> Git -> Projects from GitHub repository and type “org.geppetto”, select the bundles and click Finish, this will add all the Geppetto repositories to your workspace.
+To do so go to File -> Import -> Git -> Projects from Git -> GitHub and then type “org.geppetto”, select the bundles and click Finish, this will add all the Geppetto repositories to your workspace.
 (Unfortunately it is not possible to select all the bundles at once so they will have to be clones one by one).
 The bundles needed for Geppetto are:

 * Essential